Operation Hailstone: Air attacks

+Surface action

 At this point, reports reached Admiral Spruance concerning the group of warships fleeing through North Pass.
 Spruance was so adamant on engaging in ship-to-ship combat that his carrier commander, Admiral Mitscher, ordered his CAGs to stop attacking Katori and her companions.
-The admiral put himself in tactical command of Task Group 50.9, made up of four destroyers, heavy cruisers Minneapolis and New Orleans, and the new battleships Iowa and New Jersey, which he personally led in a surface engagement against the previously damaged Japanese ships.
+Spruance put himself in tactical command of Task Group 50.9, made up of four destroyers, heavy cruisers Minneapolis and New Orleans, and the new battleships Iowa and New Jersey, which he personally led in a surface engagement against the previously damaged Japanese ships.
 The battered Japanese ships did not stand much of a chance against Task Group 50.9, though members of his staff saw Spruance's decision to engage in surface action when aircraft likely could have achieved similar results as needlessly reckless.
 Indeed, the Japanese destroyer Maikaze managed to fire torpedoes at the battleship New Jersey during the engagement.
-Fortunately for Spruance, the torpedoes missed, and the "battle" ended with predictably one–sided results.
-The U.S. Navy surface combatants incurred virtually no damage, and it was the only time in their careers that Iowa and New Jersey had fired their main armament at enemy ships.
-Meanwhile, New Jersey's 5-inch (127 mm) guns combined fire with US cruisers to sink Maikaze and Shonan Maru, while Iowa targeted and sank Katori with numerous hits from her main battery.
-Nowaki was the only Japanese ship from this group to escape, only suffering very minor damage at the hand of a straddle from a High Capacity 16-inch (406 mm) round from Iowa.
+Fortunately for Spruance, the torpedoes missed, and the "battle" ended with predictably one-sided results.
+The U.S. Navy surface combatants received virtually no damage, and it was the only time in their careers that Iowa and New Jersey had fired their main armament at enemy ships.

+Meanwhile, New Jersey's 5-inch (127 mm) guns combined fire with U.S. cruisers to sink Maikaze and Shonan Maru, while Iowa targeted and sank Katori, which was already dead in the water, with numerous hits from her main battery.
+Nowaki was the only Japanese ship from this group to escape, sailing through a gauntlet of fire from Iowa and New Jersey, only suffering very minor damage at the hand of a straddle from a high capacity, 16-inch (406 mm) round from New Jersey at the extremely long range of 35,700 yards (20.3 statute miles).

+Japanese night raid

-Retaliation for the day's strikes arrived late at night in the form of small groups of Japanese bombers probing the task groups' defenses.
-From roughly 21:00, on 17 February, to just minutes past midnight on 18 February, at least five groups of between one and three enemy planes attempted to sneak past screening ships to strike at the fleet carriers.
-One such plane, a Nakajima B5N2 "Kate" bomber, managed to evade night fighter planes protecting the U.S. task force and dropped its torpedo on Task Group 58.2.
-The torpedo struck Intrepid on the starboard quarter of the ship, damaging steering control and killing 11 sailors.
+Retaliation for the day's strikes arrived late at night in the form of small groups of Japanese bombers flying out of Truk and Formosa probing the task groups' defenses.
+From roughly 21:00 on 17 February to just minutes past midnight on 18 February, at least five groups of between one and three enemy planes attempted to sneak past screening ships to strike at the fleet carriers.
+One lone Rikko-type twin engine bomber from the 755th Kōkūtai (Genzan Air Group) made its attack on Task Group 58.2 and torpedoed the starboard quarter of the Intrepid, damaging steering control and killing 11 sailors.
 Intrepid was forced to retire to the U.S. for repairs and did not return to combat until August 1944.